IBMStreams/streamsx.documentation/docs/4.3/qse-install-docker.markdown

 2. Go to **Window \> Preferences \> General \> Workspace**.

-3. Set **Command for launching system explorer** to:
+3. Set **Command for launching system explorer** as follows:
     ```
     nautilus "${selected_resource_parent_loc}"
     ```

 ## Getting help
-If your problem is not discussed in the preceding known issues section, you can ask a question on the [Streamsdev forum](https://developer.ibm.com/answers/smart-spaces/22/streamsdev.html).
+If your problem is not discussed in the known issues section, you can ask a question on the [Streamsdev forum](https://developer.ibm.com/answers/smart-spaces/22/streamsdev.html).